s6ruby/universum/REDPAPER.md

-_Ruby for Contract / Transaction Scripts on the Blockchain_
+_Ruby for Contract / Transaction Scripts on the Blockchain (World Computer)_

 # sruby - Simple, Secure & Solid Ruby